nautobot/nautobot-app-secrets-providers/README.md

 echo nautobot-secrets-providers >> local_requirements.txt
 ```

-Once installed, the plugin needs to be enabled in your `nautobot_config.py`:
+Once installed, the app needs to be enabled in your `nautobot_config.py`:

 ```python
 # In your nautobot_config.py